 This website, HikingForHer (HFH), has been a labor of love for all of the years of its existence (since 2008).

 Recently I decided to experiment with affiliate fees to pay the escalating costs of hosting fees and enhanced user features such as a private hiker community.

 How does this work?

-Let's say you visit a retailer's store because you clicked on a link associated with hiking gear on one of my pages.
+Let's say you visit a retailer's store because you clicked on a link associated with hiking gear or outdoor clothing on one of my pages.

 Based on the trustworthy hiking gear information I've provided, you like what you see.

 This creates a win-win-win scenario, because you have found a great product (Hey!
 I wouldn't send you to anyone but the best!) ...

-In turn, the retailer pays HFH a small commission for connecting a great customer to a great product.
+In turn, the retailer pays HFH a small single digit commission for connecting a great customer to a great product.

-The retailer pays this, as a “thanks” for making their products more widely discussed in hiking circles such as this website.
+The retailer pays the commission, as a “thanks” for making their products more widely discussed in hiking circles such as this website.

 With your purchase, you are supporting the HFH website, which I deeply appreciate because I can keep sharing detailed free information about all-things-hiking!

 Rest assured that my reputation for factual, thorough hiking information is my highest priority.

 I am not recommending these retailers for any reason other than I know they'll give you a good user experience on the trail AND they will stand behind their products.

 Because I've used them over the years and decades on the trail, and am satisfied with their products, as well as their customer service and policies.